GauriKhedekar/AI-Productivity-Assistant/README.md

 - Detects **dates in important emails**.
 - Automatically creates **Google Calendar reminders** one day before the detected date.
 - Helps you never miss deadlines or important events.
+##### Note:- This needs to be updated as events are not getting created on correct date.
+If you can fix it feel free to open a PR

 ### 3️⃣ Downloads Folder Cleanup